 Step 1: Understand Your Current Credit Situation

-If you have a good or excellent credit score, you will have more options when it comes to credit card company selection, rewards, cash back, airline miles and more.
-You will also usually be approved more quickly and you’ll see lower interest rates when compared with someone who has a lower credit score.
+If you have a good or excellent credit score, you'll have more options when it comes to credit card company selection, rewards, cash back, airline miles and more.
+You can also usually be approved more quickly and see lower interest rates compared to someone who has a lower credit score.

 Step 2: Raise Your Credit Score

 If you have bad credit, your credit card options will be limited.
 Take a few months to improve your score to help increase your chances of being approved and lower the interest rates you have to pay.